go-goe/goe/README.md

 Just as creating a [Two Column Index](#two-columns-index) but added the "unique" value inside the index function.

-> Function indexes will be added in future features.

 [Back to Contents](#content)

 ## Logging